Zac7621/turtlebot_sIm/README.md

 You need Ros melodic to run this simulaion, if you don't, read this to install (http://wiki.ros.org/melodic/Installation)

+You wil also need the gmapping package, if not installed during the ros installation, get it from your package manager or clone n your catkin/src repo from the source repository (https://github.com/ros-perception/slam_gmapping)

 Once installed properly, clone this git into your catkin repo, and execute catkin make to coompile all necessary nodes properly.
 Then, execute: source devel/setup.bash (Or put it in your .bashrc file)